 Grandma Robison Seedling – Ted Swensen found it in his grandmother’s yard in Monmouth, OR.
 Spectacularly delicious: High flavored, sweet and acid, with lots of character.
 I want to find this rare apple.

-Claygate Pearmain – Crisp and very sweet.
-Juice runs down your chin when you bite into it, A triploid, which means it has three sets of 17 chromosomes.
+Claygate Pearmain – Fine old English apple found growing in a hedge in the hamlet of Claygate in Surrey before 1820.
+Good size, brown russeted fruit with beautiful splash of crimson in the sun.
+Crisp, juicy, yellowish flesh.
+Rich sugary flavor like the Ribston Pippin.
+Good keeper; excellent bearer.
+Ripens late.
+Oct., A triploid, which means it has three sets of 17 chromosomes.
 Triploids produce very little viable pollen and cannot be used as pollinators.
 For their own successful pollination and good crops they need at least one or two diploids.
 Excellent!

 Champoeg Russet – Small apple, yellow skin almost entirely covered with heavy russet.
 Crisp flesh with a superior flavor.
 Discovered by Rick Valley at Champoeg park in OR.